mtharrison/matt-harrison.com2/content/posts/github-actions-hugo.md

           fi
 ```
 Once the changes are pushed up to `gh-pages` GitHub will take care of deploying the new static files to my site here.

+You may wonder if the `git push` that happens within the workflow will trigger another build and result in an infinite loop.
+Thankfully the GitHub folks have thought about that and any [events triggered from your workflow will not in turn triggers new workflows](https://docs.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#using-the-github_token-in-a-workflow).

 So in summary I can just add new posts to my blog as `.md` files, push them to `master` and GitHub will take care of building my static site and redeploying it all within a matter of seconds.
 And all happening automatically via GitHub Actions and GitHub Pages 🚀